klemos06/SystemVerilog-Projects/README.md

 # SystemVerilog-Projects
 In this repository, I have compiled a collection of my SystemVerilog projects.
-These projects consist of practical applications of my learning - combining combinational and sequential logic to create functioning  systems.
+These projects consist of practical applications of my learning - combining combinational and sequential logic, interfaced with a DE10-Lite FPGA, to create: a safe controlled by an external keypad, a calculator, and various other systems that track through my journey in SystemVerilog.

+These projects challenged my understanding of logic circuits, specifically creating Finite State Machines that had synchronous and asynchronous inner workings, and how to combine these components to work in tandem.
+Moreover, I was challenged to communicate with an FPGA to display the results of the SystemVerilog - which taught me how to debounce buttons, write to HEX displays, and use switches as inputs to a variety of functions.